kayr/xform-markup-editor/README.md

   - **Ensure unique Identifier Question:** This checks the a form has a unique identifier exists in a form.
 This question will generate a unique id that will be explicitly unique to any form instance or data.
 Uncheck this option to turn off the feature

 #### ODK Specific
   - **Emulate ODK to OXD:** This makes the editor behave as if its converting oxd forms to ODK.
-It makes extra effort to ensure that oxd xpath retains the semantics when converted to ODK. especially expressions that contain multi select and single select references
+It makes extra effort to ensure that oxd xpath retains the semantics when converted to ODK. especially expressions that contain multi select and single select references.
+	  - This mode also makes any date related question with id of `endtime` to become an automatic time stamp i.e it adds the required jr:preload attributes
+	  - This add `jr:count` to all repeat questions that have a validation like `length(.) = <value>`
   - **Automatically add meta InstanceID:** This auto add the meta/instanceID element to the form as required by some javarosa clients and servers

 #### Openxdata specific